 We have summarized the relevant deadlines of first instance UPC infringement proceedings for you with a timeline.

 Of course, there may be deviations in individual cases.
-However, various UPC judges have already announced during presentations that extensions of time limits will be the absolute exception.
+However, various UPC judges have already communicated during presentations that extensions of time limits are the absolute exception.
 In addition to a good substantive defense, structured project management is therefore also elementary in UPC proceedings in order to be able to grasp and coordinate the numerous parallel processes.